gitter-badger/CLOUD-ATLAS/README.md

 - Includes the [PWABuilder pwa-install component](https://github.com/pwa-builder/pwa-install#pwa-install) for an app store like PWA install experience.
 - [Workbox](https://developers.google.com/web/tools/workbox/) for service workers along with the [PWABuilder pwa-update component](https://github.com/pwa-builder/pwa-update#pwa-update) to give your PWA a great offline experience.
 - Includes [PWABuilder pwa-auth](https://github.com/pwa-builder/pwa-auth) web component.
 This component lets your users sign-in/sign-up using their Google, Apple, or Facebook account.
 Your app receives their email address, name, and profile picture. (coming soon)
-- Includes a blank mainscreen or map and a blank menu with an open/close animation. (menu done, blank screen done, map is coming)
+- Includes a blank mainscreen with a map and a blank menu with an open/close animation.

 Everything's ready to your demand...

-**[Live Demo](https://pwa-starter-demo.glitch.me/)** (it's the same package with the same 87 points on pwa-builder.com, but we dropped the pwa-starter example page from our package and made it React + Material UI compatible)
+**[Live Demo](https://cloud-atlas.org)** (it's the same package with the same 87 points on pwa-builder.com, but we dropped the pwa-starter example page from our package and made it React + Material UI compatible)

 ## Getting Started

 ### Supported Browsers

 - Edge
 - Chrome
 - Firefox
 - Safari

 ### Prequisites